bazad/blanket/README.md

 Once we have spawned the crasher app extension and freed a Mach send right in launchd, we need to reallocate that Mach port name with a send right to which we hold the receive right.
-That way, any messages sent to that port name will be received by us.
-In particular, if we free launchd's send right to a Mach service, then any processes that request that service from launchd will receive a send right to our own port instead of the real service port.
+That way, any messages launchd sends to that port name will be received by us, and any time launchd shares that port name with a client, the client will receive a send right to our port.
+In particular, if we can free launchd's send right to a Mach service, then any process that requests that service from launchd will receive a send right to our own port instead of the real service port.
 This allows us to impersonate the service or perform a man-in-the-middle attack, inspecting all messages that the client sends to the service.

-Getting the freed port reused again is also quite simple, given that we've already decided to use the application-groups entitlement: just register Mach services with launchd until one of them reuses the original port.
-We'll need to do it in batches, registering a bunch of names together, checking them to see if any has successfully used the freed port name, and then deregistering them.
+Getting the freed port name reused so that it refers to a port we own is also quite simple, given that we've already decided to use the application-groups entitlement: just register dummy Mach services with launchd until one of them reuses the original port name.
+We'll need to do it in batches, registering a large number of dummy services together, checking to see if any has successfully reused the freed port name, and then deregistering them.
 The reason is that we need to be sure that our registrations go all the way back in the IPC port freelist to recover the buried port name we want.

 We can check whether we've managed to successfully reuse the freed port name by looking up the original service with `bootstrap_look_up`: if it returns one of our registered service ports, we're done.

-Once we've managed to register a service that gets the same port name as the original, any clients that look up the service in launchd will be given a send right to our port, not the real service port.
+Once we've managed to register a new service that gets the same port name as the original, any clients that look up the original service in launchd will be given a send right to our port, not the real service port.
 Thus, we are effectively impersonating the original service to the rest of the system (or at least, to those processes that look up the service after our attack).

 Stage 1: Obtaining the host-priv port